filecoin-project/venus/CODEWALK.md

 a callback that triggers the Filecoin `HELLO` protocol negotiation.
 If the other party responds positively, chain sync with that peer begins.

+A few relevant aspects to note:

+1. Thanks to libp2p _multiplexing_ , we only require a single physical
+   connection to every peer (currently TCP), over which we channel multiple protocols (Kad DHT, Filecoin Hello, and others) in isolation from one another, thanks to libp2p streams.

+2. As we traverse the network, we make ourselves known to other parties, who will include us in their routing table as long as we remain connected, and their routing table has vacancies in our bucket.
+On shutdown, we will close all connections, and all peers will drop us from their routing tables, hence we will cease being findable.

+3. We exchange _multiaddrs_ through the `Identify` protocol, after connection establishment.
+If our addresses change (such as when connect to a relay), we update our connected peers through the `IdentifyPush` protocol.

+The combination of points 2 & 3 is how our addresses "make it" into the DHT.
+Whenever a peer searches for us, they will conduct an iterative search until they hit one of our neighbors, who will supply our up-to-date addresses to the requestor, thus ending the search.

 ### NAT topology determination

 In a P2P world, one of the main challenges is achieving connectivity when one, or both, of the parties is/are behind a Network Address Translation (NAT) devices, such as routers.
 NATs are commonplace in different network types: residential, companies, public hotspots, universities, etc. Their purpose is to enable devices in a private network to share a common public IP address in the global, scarce IPv4 space.

 Outbound connections behind a NAT tend to be frictionless, but inbound